Mise Integration

 How It Works

-When mise activates your environment, the fnox plugin:
+When mise activates your environment, the experimental fnox plugin:

 - Searches for